Kountable offers social supply chain financing to SMEs

 “There would be no substitute for having him in your life,” says Hart.
 “There are probably thousands of us in the world that are different people, just from sitting in his class for one night.”
 (Hart’s blue eyes beam as he reminisces).

-Of course Hart had no idea he would one day be joining White as a professional photojournalist at Chicago Sun-Time Media, but after his 12 years of employment, things took a drastic change.
+Of course, Hart had no idea he would one day be joining White as a professional photojournalist at Chicago Sun-Time Media, but after his 12 years of employment, things took a drastic change.
 On May 30, 2013, while Hart was up feeding his kids—three-month-old twins, Harper and Finn, and 2-year-old Parker— at 5 a.m., White was watching the sunrise.
 “He said, ‘It was beautiful, today is going to be the greatest day ever,’” says Hart, who gave White a playful response assuring the opposite idea as they walked into work later that morning.
 At 9:30 a.m., Hart, White and 26 other photojournalists lost their jobs.

 Shine, shine, shine on

 Although Hart isn’t planning to work a 9-to-5 for news again—he has more freedom freelancing for clients: shooting photos for college Alumni magazines and view books Northwestern sends out as ads—his motives are still the same: to make photography come to life.
 He wants to help viewers feel what his photo subject(s) feel and to be the conduit for what his subject(s) are going through.
-“I want to be known not for what happened with me losing my job at the Chicago Sun-Times, but for the work I do as a photojournalist,” says Hart.
+“I want to be known not for what happened to me losing my job at the Chicago Sun-Times, but for the work I do as a photojournalist,” says Hart.

 Adjunct Faculty | Photojournalism | MEDILL School of Journalism |